NeutroGe/sstats/README.md

  - the display of each player stats has a little delay to make sure the 20 requests per second limit is never reached,
  - stats can only be displayed for 1 game every 2 minutes.
 If you try to do more than that (for example if someone dodges a game and you dont wait 2 mins) the app will display an error message.

+But once you know this and be careful about it the app does its job well.